KiFoundation/ki-desktop-wallet/README.md

 ```

 ### Run and package in electron
-Now that the wallet app is built you can package it for the various operating systems.
+Now that the wallet app is built, you can package it for the various operating systems.

 ```bash
 # Install dependencies